marexin/LambdaTest/README.md

 ## Infrastructure
 The Terraform code is located in 'infra' directory and it contains comments for each resource to shortly describe why the resource is created.
 Environment variables for Terraform are located in infra/envs/dev.tfvars file.
 By adding additional tfvars files you can add new environments.
+Before deploying you should update variable 'aws_account_id' to your account number.

 The created Lambda function will be triggered when CSV file is uploaded into files directory of S3 bucket: lambda-layers-dev.
 When Lambda is triggered it will print message to CloudWatch logs that a file was uploaded to the S3 bucket.